Welcome to the Computing page!

 Scratch - click Felix to follow the link

-So far this year, we have heavily focused on the material available on the CEOP's Think U Know wesbite.
+So far this year, we focused on the material available on the CEOP's Think U Know website.
 Across years 1-3 we have looked specifically at the Hector's world material and discussed issues raised by the group's adventures.
 This is something you could look at together and reinforce at home.
 You may also wish to download the Hector tool, who will block the screen should anything inappropriate pop up!

 Hector's World Videos - click the image to follow the link

 Across years 4-6, we have been discussing the issues raised in the Think U Know Cyber Cafe.
 This tool allows children to see the what is good about the internet and what is not so good.
 It also provides them with ways in which they can get themselves out of bad situations.
 Again, this may be a good starting point to open up a dialogue about your children's online profile and habits.